zahidurtalukder/FedSRC/README.md

 You can download trained models' weight parameters here to generate the result without training.
 The weight file is in .pkl format, read the file and set the model weights:

-- [MNIST](/Mnist/pretrain%20model/noniid) trained on FedSRC can be found here.
+- [MNIST](/Mnist/pretrain%20model/noniid) trained on FedSRC and other algorithms can be found here.
-- [CIFAR10](/Cifar10/pretrain%20model/noniid) trained on FedSRC can be found here.
+- [CIFAR10](/Cifar10/pretrain%20model/noniid) trained on FedSRC and other algorithms can be found here.
-- [FEMNIST](/Femnist/pretrain%20model/noniid) trained on FedSRC can be found here.
+- [FEMNIST](/Femnist/pretrain%20model/noniid) trained on FedSRC and other algorithms can be found here.
-- [SHAKESPEARE](/Shakespeare/pretrain%20model/noniid) trained on FedSRC can be found here.
+- [SHAKESPEARE](/Shakespeare/pretrain%20model/noniid) trained on FedSRC and other algorithms can be found here.

 >📋 These models were  used to generate the main result in the paper.